qdrvm/kagome/docs/source/tutorials/transfer.md

 ## Transfer

-In this tutorial you will learn how to launch Kagome chain which can be used as a cryptocurrency, and interact with it by sending extrinsics and executing queries.
+In this tutorial you will learn how to execute Kagome-based Polkadot-host chain which can be used as a cryptocurrency, and interact with it by sending extrinsics and executing queries.

 ### Prerequisites